-The best way to beat polio is through prevention – AKA vaccination – because there is no known cure.
-Sufferers with muscle impairment can take drugs or undergo special therapy to counteract the symptoms.
-Those few who are paralyzed by the disease may require a machine to help them breathe if polio affects their throat and chest muscles.
-If they don't use artificial breathing support, sometimes known as an "iron lung," they can die.
+Sufferers with muscle impairments may take drugs or undergo special therapy to counteract the symptoms.
+Those few who are paralyzed by the disease may require a machine to help them breathe if the infection affects their throat and chest muscles.
+If they don't use artificial breathing support, sometimes known as an "iron lung," the infection can prove fatal.

-It's Highly Contagious & Spreads Through Poop, Sneezing, And Coughing
+Polio Is Highly Contagious And Spreads Through Sneezing, Coughing, And Feces

 The poliovirus is highly contagious and resides in a person's throat and intestines.
 A person catches the disease through his or her mouth and passes it on to others through fecal matter, sneezing, and coughing.
 If a person has remnants of infected feces on his hands, for example, and touches his mouth, he can contract the disease.